knz/programming-in-c/assignments/6_bloom/README.rst

 Your program must then:

-1. print a last line containing the number of input items read so far and the number of output lines produced so far;
+1. print a last line containing the number of input items read so far and, separated by a single space, the number of output lines produced so far.
+   This line should be printed to `stderr`;
-2. terminate with exit code 0.
+2. terminate with exit code `EXIT_SUCCESS`.

 For example with the input above the complete output would be::